Date of Award

 Besides, the shift-share models show that Singapore consistently performed better than Hong Kong in LLIP but not in MLIP.
 It poses a threat to Hong Kong's exports of LLIP in the US market.
 Singapore government has succeeded in developing its economy as a high technological export economy.
 It is able to export more balanced product mix as well as to diversify its export markets.
 Hong Kong, however, seems to excel in re-export trade especially in the MLIP, with its advantage lying in its proximity to and integration with China.
 The research results also demonstrate that the emergence of the Chinese economy since 1978 could have provided a strong competitive impetus for Hong Kong to compete with Singapore in the US market.

 In this thesis, changes in market share among exporters on a common import market were assumed to be the result of substitution between exporters only.
 The analysis may be extended to account for substitution in LLIP between the two exporting economies and the US.
 This could improve the empirical modeling.

 The copyright of this thesis is owned by its author.
 Any reproduction, adaptation, distribution or dissemination of this thesis without express authorization is strictly prohibited.

 Lee, W. S. W. (1997).
-Export competitiveness of Hong Kong and Singapore in the US market: Market share approach (Master's thesis, Lingnan University, Hong Kong).
+Export competitiveness of Hong Kong and Singapore in the US market: Market share approach (Master's thesis, Lingnan College, Hong Kong).
 Retrieved from https://commons.ln.edu.hk/otd/112